-In the image above, you can see that the eBay seller account has a purple shooting star in the seller information box.
-That indicates that they have a Feedback score of at least 50,000.
+In the image above, you can see that the eBay seller account has a purple star in the seller information box.
+That indicates that they have a feedback score of at least 500.

 Customers can also click on a feedback score to see detailed seller ratings.